beau1399/porpus/README.md

      java -jar ~/pptest/target/pptest.jar

 By default, traffic will be served on port 3000.
 This can be changed by editing file ~/pptest/src/clj/pptest/server.clj, where the port number "3000" is evident near the bottom of the file.

+However, note that the default HTTP port, 80, may be off-limits, especially when running Jave without "sudo" in front.
+Configuring your Web server to pass traffic through from port 80 to port 3000 (or another high-numbered port) may therefore be a better long-term option.

 ## Porpus Design in Depth